chrismo/bundler-source-hack/README.md

 [Bundler issue 3759](https://github.com/bundler/bundler/issues/3759), with a fix for the 'broken' code as well as an additional patch to attempt to keep the undocumented behavior intact ([Issue/PR 3763](https://github.com/bundler/bundler/pull/3763)).

+[_editor's note: if the author were to actually *read* all of the comments in that PR, including [this one](https://github.com/bundler/bundler/issues/3759#issuecomment-120759663), the author might have been able skip some of the 'research' below, but the odds of learning by reading these days is so slim, why bother? :facepalm:_]

 ## Research